-St. John’s School [under the Integration Act (1975)] has a maximum roll of 337 pupils at primary level, from New Entrants to Year 6.
+St. John’s School [under the Integration Act (1975 or amendments)] has a maximum roll of 337 pupils at primary level, from New Entrants to Year 6.

 Applications for New Entrants are accepted at any time from the child’s date of birth.
 Applications for New Entrant positions close on the 31st of August of the year preceding the child starting school.
 The Principal will write and advise parents early in September if they have been successful in gaining a place.
 If there are more applications than places available, the Principal will also write to parents and offer them the opportunity to be put on a Waiting List for a vacancy when it arises.
 Applications for year levels, other than New Entrant, are accepted throughout the year.

 The school has an Enrolment Policy to assist in the management of the roll and to maintain a balance of class level numbers across the school.